Wiz1101/Cisco-asa-firewall-configurations/configs.md

    G5-ASA-5510(config)# wr mem
    ```

-   - The above configuration says that Ethernet0/0 is the outside interface and Ethernet0/1 is the inside interface.
+   - The above configuration says that Ethernet0/0 will be the interface for outside network and Ethernet0/1 is the interface for inside network.

 5. **Configure Routing**: